orangejuice/blog/data/activity/movie-山雀儿-1987/record.en.md

 date: 2023-12-31 06:21:41+08:00
 douban:
   rating: 7.6
-  subtitle: 1987 / Mainland China / Hawker / Ru Ping Zhao Jun
+  subtitle: 1987 / Mainland China / Walker / Ru Ping Zhao Jun
 ---

-I really didn't expect this movie to be so excellent.
-It captures a unique, narrow narrative space in China, truly representing a fascinating artistic flash of the 80s!
-The script is ingenious, the camera language is delicate, and the character of Sparrow is breathtaking.
-Sparrow is down-to-earth, studious, hardworking, kind and energetic, along with a bit of luck and just the right stubbornness and self-personality, yet she seems lost at the crossing of this social upheaval.
-This fusion and friction spark intense sparks.
-The extreme loneliness of the soul: not being understood by everyone around; the ruthless mockery of fate: seeing the beauty of freedom and liberation, but trapped by the vines beyond one's control.
-If two people want to be together for a long time, if one party grows and changes, then the other party must go in the same direction; if one party prefers to stay in place, the other party also needs to stay in place; if you really want to build a perfect love, it's not simpler than rocket science.
-In this world of vicissitudes, there is always one person who has to sacrifice something.
-The raw and rough charm of the Chinese style forms a glaring visual contrast with the restrained and delicate formalism of the Japanese style.
+I really didn't expect this movie to be so outstanding.
+Capturing the uniquely confined narrative space of China, it truly represents a captivating glimpse of the 80s artistic flair!
+The screenplay of the movie is exquisite, the cinematographic language delicate, and the character portrayal of 'Titmouse' is simply stunning.
+Titmouse is diligent, hardworking, kind, and vibrant.
+With a bit of luck and just the right amount of stubbornness and individuality, he finds himself lost at the crossroads of a shifting society, and it is this fusion, this friction, that ignites fierce sparks.
+The ultimate loneliness of the soul: uncomprehended by everyone around; the merciless play of fate: glimpsing the beauty of freedom and liberation, yet entwined and unable to free oneself.
+For a lasting relationship, if one grows and changes, the other must follow; if one loves the status quo, the other must also wait.
+To build a perfect love is not as simple as rocket science; in this ever-changing world, someone always has to sacrifice something.
+The primitive and rough Chinese flavor of life starkly contrasts with the reserved and refined formalism of Japanese aesthetics.